duncantl/RCodeGen/README.md

 either C or C++ - and we obtain a description of the elements of that code.
 We then generate wrapper functions and routines to interface R to that code.
 This package provides functionality to help generate these wrapper functions and routines.
+Often, one will use contextual information to customize these functions.
+There are several hooks and parameters to enable such customization.
+In other cases, one builds new/alternative functions that build on the lower-level functions.

 We can obtain a description of the native code elements in various different ways.
 * RCIndex uses the libclang API (and is now my preferred approach).